 One of the most loyal dogs on this list is the Greater Swiss Mountain Dog.
 They may look like the Berner, but they have shorter and denser coats.
 These large dogs were thought to have descended from dogs similar to the modern Mastiffs, brought by Roman legions to the Swiss Alps.

-This dog is another great, versatile dog meant for everything from herding, to guarding, to assisting soldiers during wartime.
-These dogs are relatively easy to train, but have a need to be the Alpha.
+This dog is another great, versatile dog meant for everything from herding and guarding, to assisting soldiers during wartime.
+These dogs are relatively easy to train but have a need to be the Alpha.
 As such, they can be quite stubborn when not reined in early enough in their lives.
 They will need firm leadership and consistent training to be effective at their jobs, as well as to display the best obedience.
 They are loving dogs, though they’re not as patient as Berners.

 Greater Swiss Mountain Dogs are good at lots of different jobs, and as such have a relatively high need for activity.
 They enjoy being on task, and always want something that they can keep themselves busy with.
 As such, ensure that you bring them out for walks of around 45 minutes per day.
 You’ll also want to plan on giving them an ample 30 minutes or so of playtime.